Last updated: May 2026

 • Forecasting errors create risk

-• Inventory must be financed long before it generates revenue
+• Brands finance inventory long before it generates revenue

 This model forces brands to prepay significant duty and tax outlays long before revenue arrives.